Operation LUSTY

 Operation LUSTY ("Luftwaffe Secret Technology") was the United States Army Air Forces' effort to capture and evaluate German aeronautical technology during and after World War II.
+It was the precursor to Operation Paperclip and centered at Wright Field in Dayton, Ohio.

 Overview

 During World War II, the U.S. Army Air Forces Intelligence Service sent teams to Europe to gain access to enemy aircraft, technical and scientific reports, research facilities, and weapons for study in the United States.
 The Air Technical Intelligence (ATI) teams, trained at the Technical Intelligence School at Wright Field, Ohio, collected enemy equipment to learn about Germany's technical developments.
 The ATI teams competed with 32 allied technical intelligence groups to gain information and equipment recovered from crash sites.

 As the war concluded, the various intelligence teams, including the ATI, shifted from tactical intelligence to post hostilities investigations.
 Exploitation intelligence increased dramatically.

 On 22 April 1945, the USAAF combined technical and post-hostilities intelligence objectives under the Exploitation Division with the code name Lusty.
 Operation Lusty began with the aim of exploiting captured German scientific documents, research facilities, and aircraft.
 The Operation had two teams.

 Team One, under the leadership of Colonel Harold E. Watson, a former Wright Field test pilot, collected enemy aircraft and weapons for further examination in the United States.

 Team Two, under the leadership of Colonel Howard M. McCoy, recruited scientists, collected documents and investigated facilities.